How to Make a Simple Herbal Balms for Beginners

-Years ago I started making my own custom herbal balms to fill my medicine cabinet.
-They are SO simple and work wonderfully.
-Here’s an easy guide on how to make a simple herbal balm.
+Years ago, I started making my own custom herbal balms to fill my medicine cabinet.

 What is a Balm?

-Balms have been made for centuries by combining herbs, oils, and typically beeswax to make a topical application for your skin.
-Depending on the herbs used, you can customize it for whatever you want.
-Soothing burns, helping with bug bites, all around antibacterial properties, etc.
+Balms have been made for centuries by combining medicinal herbs, oils, and typically beeswax to make an ointment for your skin with a wide variety of topical uses.
+Depending on the herbs used, you can customize it for whatever you want, such as soothing burns, calming minor skin irritations, helping with insect bites, acting as an all-around antibacterial, etc.

 What is the Difference Between a Balm, Salve, Ointment, and Butter?